periiastron/periiastron/README.md

 - C+H is entiirely fine please bro I am a loner on Ponytown !!
 - I AM NOT THE NUMBER ONE STOMACHBOOK FAN BUT THE SECOND FAN !!
 - I AM THE NUMBER ONE PUBLIC GARDENS FAN !!
 - Please yap to me if you want, always interested in making oomfs and getting into new things:3
+- PLEASEPLEASEPLEASEPLEASEPLEASEF FRIEND ME IDC ABT RANDOM REQUESTS IF YOU JUST WANNA TALK......

 `CURRENT INTERESTS`